xbeat/Machine-Learning/README.md

 F-strings, introduced in Python 3.6, provide a concise and readable way to embed expressions inside string literals.
 They offer improved performance and flexibility compared to older string formatting methods.

+## Introduction to Tree-Based Machine Learning Algorithms

+Tree-Based Machine Learning Algorithms

+Tree-based machine learning algorithms are powerful tools for decision-making and prediction.
+These algorithms use tree-like structures to make decisions based on input features.
+In this presentation, we'll explore various types of tree-based algorithms, their applications, and how to implement them using Python.

 ## Sequence Modeling Algorithms and Applications

 Introduction to Sequence Models